Raynou/auto-teacher-evaluator/README.md

 ## Usage
 ### Main window
-From this window you select the extension's behaviour of the extension to evaluate teachers.
+From this window you select the extension's behaviour to evaluate teachers.
 It has three modes:

 - Random (Aleatorio)
 - Bad grading (Calificar mal)